 But besides clients’ we have a lot of internal issues which need the whole team’s awareness and consideration.
 With a distributed team it’s pretty difficult to drag everyone’s attention to your point.
 Even more difficult it is to involve everyone into discussion.
 Few years ago we found a great solution to this problem: Railsware team events.

 Every year we take a pause in our regular work for a week and travel together to some nice place.
 Previously, when almost all of us worked in Ukraine, we usually went to the Carpathians in winter.
 After opening an office in Krakow, we decided to travel further.
 Thus, last year we skied in Austria and this year we finally decided to switch to summer and checked hot Crete.
-We have already wrote a post about the last team trip which you can check out here.
 But I brought it here again just to mention the importance of those team events not as a whole-team fun but from the management perspective.
 On Crete we decided to try something more than just random talks here and there about various issues.
 This time we’ve successfully experimented with internal conferences.
 Every day a new interesting topic was brought up to a discussion (level of interest was defined through voting prior to the trip) and we spent 2-3 hours daily to generate solutions and proposals.
 As a result, all the Railswarians became aware of what’s currently going on in the company and what are our next steps.
 Moreover, it is a great chance for those new to the team to meet everyone in person, better understand internal processes and thus integrate faster.

 So, answering questions opening this topic: yes, it is possible to build a distributed company and manage it successfully.
 Unfortunately, there is no general recipe on how to organise your team correctly.
 Each team is an individual organism requiring its customized set of tools, company culture and processes.
 In our case, a hybrid of both in-office and remote models works out well.
 For this approach to prove its efficiency, you need to have a mature team of professionals able to decide, whether it is better to either work on a specific issue alone remotely, or face-to-face with a team.
 The key to success is the right balance.
 We do hope this post will lead you to some innovative ideas on how to organize your team and work environment.